sajib-4414/imdbclone/Readme.md

    - Create Hanlder either in a handler.py file or in the urls file
    - run the grpc server `python manage.py grpcrunserver --dev`,
    - I faced significant issue with packages in the proto file.
 I beleive it is best to keep the proto file inside a folder, and mention it as a pacakage in the proto file. then the generated python files also will be under a package directory, and will import themselves(the pb2grpc will improt pb2) from packages. the package example is found in the building a service section of the grpc.
+   - **Limitation**: at present the generated pb2 and pb2 grpc files, i am copying them to both of the services which creates grpc server and which calls it. in future i plan to make it a library.